lucia-auth/lucia/documentation/docs/03_adapters/custom.md

 ### createUser

-Creates a new row in `users` table.
+Creates a new row in `user` table.

 ```ts
 const createAccount: (